Swizzle drinks are typically made with rum and served in tall, slim Collins glasses.

 The name "Swizzle" most likely derives from its non-alcoholic forerunner - the Switchel.

-The basic Rum Swizzle is probably the most common Swizzle drink.
-But there are also some pretty famous riffs like the Chartreuse Swizzle based on Green Chartreuse, Queen's Park Swizzle, or the Bermuda Rum Swizzle.
+The basic Rum Swizzle is the best-known Swizzle drink.
+But there are some pretty famous riffs like the Chartreuse Swizzle based on the herbal, overproof liqueur Green Chartreuse, the Queen's Park Swizzle, or the Bermuda Rum Swizzle.

 The ingredients in a classic Swizzle are: